PX4/PX4-Autopilot/apps/examples/README.txt

   where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number.

+  NOTE:  By default, FTPC uses readline to get data from stdin.
+So your appconfig file must have the following build path:

+    CONFIGURED_APPS += system/readline

-  NOTE: The ftpc task uses the system console for input/output.
-It will not work from NSH over a telnet NSH connection (Well, it will work you just won't be able to access the command line).
+  NOTE: If you use the ftpc task over a telnet NSH connection, then you should set the following configuration item:

+    CONFIG_EXAMPLES_FTPC_FGETS=y

+  By default, the FTPC client will use readline() to get characters from the console.
+Readline includes and command-line editor and echos characters received in stdin back through stdout.
+Neither of these behaviors are desire-able if Telnet is used.

   You may also want to define the following in your configuration file.
   Otherwise, you will have not feeback about what is going on: